-Continuous Enrollment: After finishing all coursework, but before submitting their dissertation, students must maintain continuous enrollment until the dissertation is successfully defended.
+Continuous Enrollment: After finishing all coursework students must maintain continuous enrollment through the term during which the dissertation is accepted by the library.
+Continuous enrollment is maintained by enrolling in research courses REL 698A, REL 698B, or REL 710 and upon completion of the 12-unit research requirement, REL 715.
 Failure to register and pay the associated tuition and fees may interfere with residence requirements and lead to lapse of candidacy status.